abishek-murali/Tennis_prediction/results/tennis_report.md

 Model
 -----

-For the purpose of this classification problem I will be building a knn, random forest and Logistic regression model.
+For the purpose of this classification problem, I will be building a kind, random forest and Logistic regression model.
 Below is a distribution of the distribution of numeric values.

 ``` r
 kable(read.csv('./Numeric_desription.csv')) #%>%  kable("html") %>%